The number of Likes you get on your posts is still one of the biggest indicators of success on Instagram.

 The second option, almost always.

-With this mind, below is a no-nonsense guide explaining how to get more Likes on Instagram in 2019.
+With this in mind, below is a no-nonsense guide explaining how to get more Likes on Instagram in 2021.

 If you post the exact same content that a billion other people are posting on Instagram, then your post isn’t going to get a lot of Likes.
 Plain and simple.

-Create content that people can’t find anywhere else.
+Become a successful content creator and publish feed and Story posts that people can’t find anywhere else.

 Use the right hashtags